rmShoeb/OnlineCourses/Coursera/Applied Data Science with Python - University of Michigan/Introduction to Data Science in Python/README.md

 I would understand if the questions were hard.
 But no, the questions are not hard, these are absolute PAIN!

 So, unless you have a lot of patience (unlike me), you can try this course.
-I did finish this course.
+I did not finish this course.